LeslieK/Twitter_Strings/Twitter_Strings/README.md

 Note:
-To run this for yourself, enter your twitter credentials in the file:
+To run this for yourself:
+enter your twitter credentials in the file: TwitterStrings_stream.py.
-TwitterStrings_stream.py.
+Then run the file twitter_project_stream_output.py

 This project implements the Knuth-Morris-Pratt string search algorithm and applies it to streaming twitter data.